danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="channels.togglePreHistoryHidden.html" name="channels.togglePreHistoryHidden">Hide/unhide message history for new channel/supergroup users: channels.togglePreHistoryHidden</a>

-* <a href="contacts.acceptContact.html" name="contacts.acceptContact">If the peer settings of a new user allow us to add him as contact, add that user as contact: contacts.acceptContact</a>
+* <a href="contacts.acceptContact.html" name="contacts.acceptContact">If the peer settings of a new user allow us to add them as contact, add that user as contact: contacts.acceptContact</a>

 * <a href="messages.setBotShippingResults.html" name="messages.setBotShippingResults">If you sent an invoice requesting a shipping address and the parameter is_flexible was specified, the bot will receive an updateBotShippingQuery update.
 Use this method to reply to shipping queries: messages.setBotShippingResults</a>

 * <a href="messages.importChatInvite.html" name="messages.importChatInvite">Import a chat invite and join a private chat/supergroup/channel: messages.importChatInvite</a>

+* <a href="messages.initHistoryImport.html" name="messages.initHistoryImport">Import chat history from a foreign chat app into a specific Telegram chat, click here for more info about imported chats »: messages.initHistoryImport</a>

 * <a href="contacts.importContacts.html" name="contacts.importContacts">Imports contacts: saves a full list on the server, adds already registered contacts to the contact list, returns added contacts and their info: contacts.importContacts</a>

 * <a href="help.setBotUpdatesStatus.html" name="help.setBotUpdatesStatus">Informs the server about the number of pending bot updates if they haven't been processed for a long time; for bots only: help.setBotUpdatesStatus</a>

+* <a href="account.initTakeoutSession.html" name="account.initTakeoutSession">Initialize account takeout session: account.initTakeoutSession</a>

 * <a href="initConnection.html" name="initConnection">Initialize connection: initConnection</a>

+* <a href="account.resetPassword.html" name="account.resetPassword">Initiate a 2FA password reset: can only be used if the user is already logged-in, see here for more info »: account.resetPassword</a>

 * <a href="messages.installStickerSet.html" name="messages.installStickerSet">Install a stickerset: messages.installStickerSet</a>